Ndove21/Shakiru-Arowogbadamu-Prodt.Management.P/README.md

 # Shakiru-Arowogbadamu-Prodt.Management.P
-This is a owner formally by Shakiru Arowogbadamu
+This is a meant to be a product management Porfolio of Shakiru Arowogbadamu